 Plaintiffs now move for an order preliminarily approving the settlement of the class and PAGA claims, provisionally certifying the settlement class, approving the form and method for providing notice to the class, and scheduling a final fairness hearing.
-Upon final approval of the settlement, the parties will request dismissal with prejudice of all claims asserted in the Federal Action
+The parties also seek leave for Plaintiffs to file the proposed FAC.